alan-turing-institute/alexa-room-finder/docs/troubleshooting.md

 - Before you do anything else, check that the accounts are linked.
 The accounts occasionally like to unlink on Amazon updates, so this is a very common error, and doesn't always cause the same bug.
 This is therefore the first step of every fix below.

 - Fast testing and updating are key when testing this code.
-Use lambda-local obsessively when making changes.
+Use lambda-local or mocha obsessively when making changes.
 Use gulp for quick updates.

 ## It says "There was a problem with the requested skill's response" on opening the Skill!